 - To confirm the reality of the loss and say goodbye to the physical form of the person who has died, and ask for the safe transition of the spirit or soul into whatever is believed to lie beyond, helping those left behind to achieve closure.

-- To help the survivors take comfort from each other, initiate their grieving process and find a new sense of being in a world that has irretrievably changed.
+- To help the close circle if family and friends to take comfort from each other, initiate their grieving process and find a new sense of being in a world that has irretrievably changed.